Itapuã State Park: Visiting

 There are three beaches, but as of 2015 only one was open.

 Visitors may use the beaches to swim, but cannot take pets, play ball sports or ride bicycles.

-The Visitor's Center has a permanent photographic exhibition with images of the park.
+The Visitor Center has a permanent photographic exhibition with images of the park.

 A small museum exhibits weapons and boat parts used by the combatants in the Ragamuffin War (Revolução Farroupilha) of 1835–45.

 There are historical relics from the war in the Morro da Fortaleza (Fortress Hill), Junco Island and the Ferraria dos Farrapos.

 The Itapuã Lighthouse, completed in 1860, stands where the waters of Lake Guaíba meet those of the Laguna dos Patos.

 Scheduled groups may receive a talk giving information about the park and its history.

 Guided tours of ecological trails may be arranged in advance.